SciCoQA: Quality Assurance for Scientific Paper--Code Alignment: Conclusion

 \section{Conclusion}

-We introduced \scicodeqa, a dataset of 611 discrepancies designed to evaluate the alignment between a scientific paper and its code.
-Our analysis reveals a critical gap: while models like GPT-5 demonstrate high precision, they suffer from insufficient recall, detecting only $45.7\%$ of real-world discrepancies.
-We find that models particularly struggle with paper omissions, where code logic is absent from the paper text, and fail to maintain performance on recent, uncontaminated publications.
-Consequently, while current LLMs show promise as assistants, they cannot yet serve as autonomous arbiters of scientific validity.
+We introduced \scicodeqa, a dataset of $635$ discrepancies designed to evaluate the alignment between a scientific paper and its code.
+Our analysis reveals a critical gap: while models like GPT-5 and Gemini demonstrate high precision, they suffer from insufficient recall, detecting only $46.7\%$ of real-world discrepancies.
+For a verification use case, low recall is a particularly consequential failure mode: missed discrepancies silently provide false assurance, while false positives can be filtered by a human reviewer.
+We further find that models struggle with Paper Omissions, where code logic is absent from the paper text, and fail to maintain performance on recent, uncontaminated publications.
+Consequently, while current LLMs show promise as assistants, they cannot yet serve as autonomous verifiers of paper-code faithfulness.
 As research scales toward ``AI Scientists,'' \scicodeqa provides the essential ground truth to ensure these agents remain faithful to the scientific method.
+Beyond this primary use case, \scicodeqa can serve multiple roles: as a natural long-context reasoning benchmark complementing synthetic retrieval probes, as a testbed for cross-modal claim verification between text and code, and as an evaluation suite for code comprehension in scientific domains.
+We release the dataset, model generations, evaluation pipeline, and synthetic generation code to support these applications.
 To further advance this field, we encourage the broader adoption of reproducibility tracks to systematically capture these discrepancies and expand future data collection.